What Assets Get a Step-Up in Basis at Death?

 • Certificates of deposit

-One of the most important considerations when passing on these types of accounts to your heirs is the tax ramifications.
+One of the most significant considerations when passing on these types of accounts to your heirs is the tax ramifications.

 Can the Property Be Transferred Before Death?

 One caveat to the step-up in basis provision is that assets cannot be transferred to heirs before the owner’s death – they must be transferred as part of the decedent’s estate in order to be eligible for this provision.
-Assets transferred before the death of the owner will be valued at their original cost basis.
+Assets transferred before the owner's death will be valued at their original cost basis.

 The most important advice when determining how your assets will be valued when you pass them on to your heirs is to consult an estate attorney to make sure your heirs can get the maximum amount when you die.
 It is also important to consider the tax implications, regardless of the type of asset.
-A little planning can help you preserve wealth and pass on greater value of your estate to your heirs.
+A bit of planning can help you preserve wealth and pass on more value of your estate to your heirs.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.